LoopKit/loopdocs/docs/loop-3/displays-v3.md

 ### Time Zone

 Loop allows your pump to have a different time zone from your phone.
+This allows you to choose when, or if, you want your pump basal, CR, ISF and correct target schedule to match you current phone time zone.

-* For Medtronic - the pump time shows on the pump display
+* For pumps like Medtronic or Dana - the pump time shows on the pump display
     * Always use Loop to set your pump time
-* For Omnipod Common - there isn't a clock on pods, but Loop has a concept of "pump" time for that pod
+* For pumps without a display screen - there isn't a time shown outside the *app*, but *Loop* has a concept of "pump" time for that pump

+> For Trio users - this is not the case - pump time and phone time are always kept aligned.

 Your daily schedule for basal rates, correction ranges, insulin sensitivity factors and carb ratios is displayed with respect to midnight on "pump time".
 When you first [Add Pump](add-pump.md#add-pump) to Loop, the pump and phone are in the same time zone, but it's important to understand what happens when the time zone changes on the phone.